 The good news is that there are ways to leave a sales voicemail message that will at least improve your chances of getting a callback from your client or potential client.

-Many sales reps think that leaving a voicemail is a waste of time.
+Many sales reps think that to leave voicemails is a waste of time.
 And, if you hope that leaving a voicemail will get a callback every time, you may be right in thinking that.

 But the purpose of leaving a voicemail shouldn’t necessarily be for the expectation of getting a callback.
 A voicemail script also serves a different purpose.